odoo/odoo/doc/reference/mobile.rst

 Snackbars provide lightweight feedback about an operation.
 They show a brief message at the bottom of the screen on mobile or in the lower left corner on larger devices.
-Snackbars appears above all other elements on the screen and only one can be displayed at a time.
+Snackbars appear above all the other elements on the screen and only one can be displayed at a time.

 .. code-block:: javascript